Daucus carota sativus

 Water lightly, since carrot seeds are small and light, and prone to being washed away.
 Keep the soil moist, but not waterlogged – you may need to water every day until germination.

 Carrot seeds can take up to 21 days or longer to germinate, so this is a good time to exercise your patience and complete some other gardening tasks.

 How to Grow Carrots

 To grow them successfully, carrots will require a little more care and attention than some of the more laid back members of your veggie garden.

 But providing this attention will be well worth the extra work – your reward will be a delicious crop of vegetables to roast, juice, or transform into carrot cake.

 Work well-matured compost or vermicompost into your soil to prepare it for planting.
 Make sure there are no large clods in your compost, as this will cause misshapen roots.
 If you add manure, make sure it is aged – high nitrogen levels are detrimental to root development.

-When seedlings are 3-4 inches tall, thin to 1 inch apart, pinching off the tops of the sacrificial carrots rather than pulling them out, since this can disturb the roots of surrounding plants.
+When seedlings are three to four inches tall, thin to one inch apart, pinching off the tops of the sacrificial carrots rather than pulling them out, since this can disturb the roots of surrounding plants.

-A month later, thin again so that plants are 2 inches apart.
+A month later, thin again so that plants are two inches apart.
 This time, pull up the baby carrots you are removing and keep them to cook with.

 Thinning plants is necessary to keep them straight – crowded carrots will have twisted roots.